andrew/ultimate-awesome/README.md

 - [awesome-unocss](https://github.com/kirklin/awesome-unocss) - Awesome things related to UnoCSS.
 - [awesome-zod](https://github.com/omar-dulaimi/awesome-zod) - A collection of awesome Zod resources .
 - [fucking-awesome-web-effect](https://github.com/Correia-jpv/fucking-awesome-web-effect) - A series of exquisite and compact web page cool effects.
 With repository stars⭐ and forks🍴.
+- [awesome-unocss](https://github.com/unocss-community/awesome-unocss) - ⚡️ A curated list of awesome things related to UnoCSS.
 - [awesome-farcaster-dev](https://github.com/ftchd/awesome-farcaster-dev) - A sufficiently decentralized list about open source Farcaster & Frames projects.
 - [awesome-blazingly-fast](https://github.com/raygervais/awesome-blazingly-fast) - A (satire) awesome list which lists all projects which are described as `blazingly fast`.
 - [awesome-javascript](https://github.com/saehun/awesome-javascript) - A collection of awesome JavaScript libraries, resources and people. .